 So, if one of your pensions is performing poorly in terms of investment returns, transferring these funds to another pension provider could deliver a boost to your savings over the long term.
-However, you need to keep in mind that investment performance cannot be guaranteed and past performance is not a reliable indicator of future performance.

 As with any investment, you should ensure your pension matches your risk profile, which should consider things like investment time frame, your attitude to risk, and more.